 - Price of Attendance

-- Refund Policy and Requirements for Withdrawal and Return of Federal Financial Aid: Please see pages 5 through 6 ("Withdrawal") of the CUNY Financial Aid Guide (pdf).
+- Refund Policy and Requirements for Withdrawal and Return of Federal Financial Aid: See pages 5 through 6 ("Withdrawal") of the CUNY Financial Aid Award Guide (pdf).

 - Educational Programs, Instructional Facilities, Faculty